StarfilesFileSharing/hydrafiles/README.md

 ## What is Hydrafiles?

-Hydrafiles is the headless storage network.
-Anyone can be a part of the network.
-Hydrafiles allows for anyone to host & serve files anonymously via HTTP.
+Hydrafiles is the web privacy layer, enabling anonymous hosting of both files and APIs.
+Anyone can host and serve static files or backends via HTTP without revealing their identity.

 ## Why Hydrafiles?